bzigterman/bzigterman.github.io/projects/weather.md

 ## Champaign–Urbana Forecast

-<p class="updated_time"> Latest data: 04:20 AM CT, May 28</p>
+<p class="updated_time"> Latest data: 05:52 AM CT, May 28</p>

 <iframe src="/interactive/champaign_weather.html" width="100%" height="600">
 </iframe>

-Today's high is 89°, which is 3° **warmer** than yesterday.
-Tomorrow is expected to be 2° *colder* than today.
+Today's high is 88°, which is 3° **warmer** than yesterday.
+Tomorrow is expected to be 1° *colder* than today.

 Currently:

-- 62°
+- 61°
-- Clear
+- Mostly Clear
-- 85% humidity
+- 77% humidity
-- 3 mph wind
+- 6 mph wind
-- 0% cloud cover
+- 32% cloud cover
-- 28 AQI 🟩
+- 25 AQI 🟩
 - 0.03 inches of rain in the past 24 hours